-These amendments will permit parties to file unemployment insurance appeals online using a form developed by the Iowa Workforce Development Department and made available through the Department's Web site.
+These amendments permit parties to file unemployment insurance appeals online using a form developed by the Iowa Workforce Development Department and made available through the Department's Web site.

 The Board does not believe that the proposed amendments impose any financial hardship on any regulated entity, body, or individual.

 After analysis and review of this rule making, no impact on jobs has been found.

 These amendments are intended to implement Iowa Code section 10A.601(6).

 These amendments shall become effective April 9, 2014.